Component Ablation for Efficient Hybrid Language Model Architectures: Performance, Resilience, and Compression Implications: Experimental Setup

+\paragraph{Benchmark sample sizes} The benchmark subsets are intended to provide a consistent diagnostic signal across many ablation conditions rather than definitive leaderboard estimates.
+GSM8K uses a smaller subset in positional ablations because these sweeps multiply the number of evaluated conditions.
+We therefore interpret GSM8K results primarily by direction and relative degradation pattern.
+All comparisons involving different sample sizes are interpreted as diagnostic evidence of relative sensitivity rather than final task-performance estimates.

-\paragraph{Ablation conditions.} We evaluate four categories totaling 84+ conditions per model: (i)~\textit{Group ablations}: removing all instances of one component type simultaneously; (ii)~\textit{Layer-wise ablations}: removing a single component in a single layer, sweeping across all layers; (iii)~\textit{Positional ablations}: removing all instances of a component within early, middle, or late thirds of the network (Falcon); (iv)~\textit{Matched random controls}: removing the same number of randomly selected layers (3 trials per condition).
+\paragraph{Ablation conditions} We evaluate four categories totaling 84+ conditions per model: (i)~\textit{Group ablations}: removing all instances of one component type simultaneously; (ii)~\textit{Layer-wise ablations}: removing a single component in a single layer, sweeping across all layers; (iii)~\textit{Positional ablations}: removing all instances of a component within early, middle, or late thirds of the network (Falcon); (iv)~\textit{Matched random controls}: removing the same number of randomly selected computational units.
+For sequential models, the control removes the same number of layers as the targeted condition.
+For parallel models, the control samples the same number of component paths from the set of available attention and SSM paths.
+Reported random-control values are averages over trials and should be interpreted together with their variance.

-\paragraph{Statistical validation.} For all group ablation comparisons, we compute bootstrap confidence intervals (1,000 resamples) on the score drop relative to baseline.
+\paragraph{Statistical validation} For all group ablation comparisons, we compute bootstrap confidence intervals (1,000 resamples) on the score drop relative to baseline.
 A confidence interval excluding zero indicates statistical significance at the 95\% level.

 \FloatBarrier